 Upon Enrollment in the plan, a $50 non-refundable enrollment fee is assessed to offset administrative costs.
-Students are also required to make a down payment at the time of enrollment and must agree to make any scheduled deferred payment(s) via automatic deduction from their bank account or credit card during the enrollment process.
+Students are also required to pay 50% down by the fee payment deadline for the term and must agree to make any scheduled deferred payment(s) via automatic deduction from their bank account or credit card during the enrollment process.
 Failure to make the installment(s) as agreed will result in withdrawal from Georgia State and you may be ineligible to enroll in the payment plan for subsequent semesters.

-Important: The Summer 2017 GSU Payment Plan is available to students enrolled in 6 & 7 week courses, PC 2nd Half and PC 2nd Half Nursing courses.
+Important Note: The Summer 2018 GSU Payment Plan is available to all students enrolled in 7 week, 1st Half, and 2nd Half courses only.

 Georgia State Payment Plan FAQ